What is cerebral palsy?

 How cerebral palsy is measured

-The EDACS system is used to measure a child’s eating and drinking ability.
+EDACS (Eating and Drinking Ability Classification System) is used to measure a child’s eating and drinking ability.
 This includes safety (aspiration and choking) when eating and drinking, efficiency (food loss and speed of finishing meal) and the amount of assistance a person needs.

 Can independently eat and drink safely and efficiently.